 see all...Viewing 3 out of 8 projects

 Amir is an award winning designer.
 He believes that his strengths lie in problem solving as well as brainstorming practical and innovative design solution, which he has exhibited in his works.
 He enjoyed the challenges of working as a team leader providing friendly and professional environment in team for members.
 Amir would describe himslef as proactive, dynamic and result-oriented.
-His works and life experiences in Manhattan, Australia and Middle East molded him in to an adaptable, well balanced professional with a sensitive awareness of the different architectural issues and approaches in each specific context.
+His works and life experiences in Manhattan, Australia and Iran molded him in to an adaptable, well balanced professional with a sensitive awareness of the different architectural issues and approaches in each specific context.

 Chelsea Atelier Architect PC, New York, NY, US, Senior Project Architect